 Essential reading: Best fitness trackers and health gadgets

-We have seen the launch of quite a few devices since last Summer.
-Most of these have focused on style and improving functionality.
-Going forward we expect there will be more emphasis on better interpretation of data, integrating new sensors, and moving away from the wrist (think smart shoes, clothes, biometric headphones, etc.).
+We have seen the launch of quite a few devices over the past couple of years.
+Going forward we expect there will be more emphasis on better interpretation of data, integrating new sensors, and moving away from the wrist (think smart shoes, clothes, etc.).

 The truth is, not every tracker is for everybody.
 You’ll find wearables aimed at workout newbies, gym junkies, runners and swimmers.
 So, how do you find the perfect tracker for your life?
 Here are some things to consider.

-Fitness trackers vary greatly in price.
-The latest generation offers a wide range of different features to choose from at very reasonable prices.
-Also, with so many companies releasing 3rd and 4th generation devices, the earlier versions are coming down in price.
-While these wearables may not track everything, with some shopping around you may be able to find one that fits your needs.
+Wearables vary greatly in price.
+But you can now buy devices with a wide range of different features at a very reasonable price.
+Also, with each subsequent generation of a wearable, the earlier versions are coming down in price.
+While these devices may not track everything, with some shopping around you may be able to find one that fits your needs.

 Most fitness trackers keep tabs on steps, distance, calories and activity.
 They will also give you a little buzz if you’ve been sedentary for a specific period of time, which is helpful to keep you moving throughout the day.
 More and more research points to the dangers of leading a sedentary lifestyle.